OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

  - Engineering
 ---

-PowerShell DSC is a fantastic technology to have in your toolbet for managing Windows-based servers.
-This post is a part of a series:
+PowerShell DSC is a fantastic technology to have in your tool-belt for managing Windows-based servers.
+This post is part of a series:

 - [Getting started with PowerShell Desired State Configuration (DSC)](https://octopus.com/blog/getting-started-with-powershell-dsc)
 - [Write your own PowerShell Desired State Configuration (DSC) module](https://octopus.com/blog/write-your-own-powershell-dsc-module)

 We also have articles on using PowerShell DSC with Octopus Deploy:
 - [Configuration Management with Octopus and PowerShell DSC](https://octopus.com/blog/octopus-and-powershell-dsc)
 - **Deploying PowerShell DSC like an App with Octopus Deploy**

 ---

 In a previous [post](https://octopus.com/blog/octopus-and-powershell-dsc), Paul Stovell showed us how to use Octopus Deploy to deploy PowerShell Desired State Configuration (DSC) to servers to:

  - Manage infrastructure.
  - Use Machine Policies to monitor for drift.